mdeguzis/SteamOS-Tools/docs/desktop-software-README.md

 ### Please note
 ***

-Submit all questions, comments, and pull requests to the issues and pull requests area of this git repository here
+Submit all questions, comments, and pull requests to the issues and pull requests area of this git repository here. `sudo` access is required for package installations.
+All code is available for review.